Close Menu

 • Parker Morris, Owner, Speedy Sale Home Buyers

 Igor Golovko, a developer and founder at TwinCore, argued that the real work of IPO readiness happens in the data infrastructure, not the pitch deck.
+His take adds another dimension to the fintech IPO lessons we have seen so far.

 “One lesson is that public markets punish ‘story-driven’ growth when unit economics and risk controls aren’t clearly proven quarter after quarter.
 Private fintechs should treat IPO readiness as an engineering and operating discipline: build auditable metrics (cohort retention, contribution margin, loss rates, funding mix), mature compliance and fraud controls, and make sure the product can sustain growth without incentives that quietly erode margins.